kexiZeroing/kexiZeroing.github.io/src/posts/pixel-resolution-fps.md

 [main-thread-scheduling](https://github.com/astoilkov/main-thread-scheduling) lets you run computationally heavy tasks on the main thread while ensuring your app's UI doesn't freeze.

+[Scheduling APIs](https://github.com/WICG/scheduling-apis/blob/main/README.md) outlines the motivation for scheduling and controlling prioritized tasks.

+> Consider a "search-as-you-type" application.
+This app needs to be responsive to user input, i.e. users typing in the search-box.
+At the same time, any animations on the page must be rendered smoothly, and the work for fetching and preparing search results and updating the page must also progress quickly.
+It is easy for any long running script work to hold up the main thread and cause responsiveness issues for typing, rendering animations, or updating search results.

 ## Animations Overview
 Modern browsers can animate two CSS properties cheaply: `transform` and `opacity`.
 If you animate anything else, the chances are you're not going to hit a silky smooth 60 frames per second.